-Beetroot is something of a superstar supplement: it fights inflammation, reduces oxidative stress, and can even boost your performance in endurance exercise.
+Beetroot is a superstar supplement: it fights inflammation, reduces oxidative stress, and can even boost your performance in endurance exercise.

 Our research team put together these rankings of the top beetroot supplements right now.